Using mindfulness in your work, whether you work in an office or on your feet, helps you focus without getting stressed and boosts your mental health.

 Multi-tasking actually has a detrimental effect on the work you do.
 Our brains are made to focus on one job at a time and trying to concentrate on more than one task at once can leave us feeling stressed out!

-How to keep your focus and concentrate on one task at a time
+How to keep your focus at work and concentrate on one task at a time

 It can be easy to jump around between tasks when you’re at work, meaning that none of them get your full attention.

 You may become anxious about managing your workload, but there are lots of ways to improve your concentration at work and ensure that you get everything done.